 - Transaction privacy and disabling transaction collection

 macOS operates a service that tracks filesystem activity on locally-attached volumes.
 This "FSEvents" service can be queried to get a list of folders that have been modified since a particular time.
 When this feature is enabled, the CCC task will limit its enumeration of the source to only the folders that were modified since the last time this particular task ran successfully.
 This feature can greatly decrease the overall run time for each backup task event, especially in cases where your source has a very high file count, and a large number of folders that are not modified frequently.

 This feature assumes that the destination is not modified outside of the task's purview.
 This is not an insignificant assumption, and that's why this feature is disabled by default.
 You must assess your usage of the destination when deciding whether to use this feature.
 If you make modifications to the destination outside of CCC, or by another CCC backup task, then those modifications may not be accommodated for (or corrected, for example, if you deleted something from the destination) when this feature is enabled.

-If you ever want to verify that the destination is whole, you can right-click on the Quick Update button and choose the Standard Copy option to have CCC do a one-time enumeration of the entire source and destination.
+If you ever want to verify that the destination is whole, you can click the Standard Copy button (adjacent to the Start button) to have CCC do a one-time enumeration of the entire source and destination.